Antipsychotic Prescribing

 Pharmacokinetics of First-Generation Antipsychotics: Dopamine Receptor Antagonists (DRA)

-First-generation antipsychotics are dopamine receptor antagonists (DRA).
-They are known as typical antipsychotics.
-The first-generation antipsychotics work by inhibiting dopaminergic neurotransmission, with the peak effectiveness when 72% of the D2 dopamine receptors in the brain are blocked (4).
-They also have noradrenergic, cholinergic, and histaminergic blocking action.
+First-generation antipsychotics are dopamine receptor antagonists (DRA), also known as typical antipsychotics.
+They work by inhibiting dopaminergic neurotransmission, with the peak effectiveness when 72% of the D2 dopamine receptors in the brain are blocked (4).
+They also have noradrenergic, cholinergic, and histaminergic blocking actions.

 Figure 2.
 Blocking Action of First-Generation Antipsychotics (Designed by course author, 2024)